 Second, inventories slowed down.
-That means companies are buying less stuff to put on their shelves, which actually makes sense to me.
-Hoarding has been rampant over the last year, and that’s not real demand.
+That means companies are buying less stuff to put on their shelves, which makes sense to me.
+Hoarding has been rampant over the last year, and that’s not actual demand.
 So, this slowdown seems more of a normalization than any indication of customer demand falling apart.

 First, the Labor Department regulates retirement plans, and if you think the SEC suffers from regulatory ineptitude, the Labor Department makes the SEC looks like a Blackstone-backed private company.